revanthmad/IIOT-Sensor-Data-Transformation-using-Python/Problem Statement.md

 ‘Sample Input’ has all tags (sensor readings) captured in one row.
 Whereas in ‘Sample Output’ we need one tag per row.
-That’s why it is called a data transformation task.
+That’s why it is called a Data Transformation task.

 ‘Sample Input’ has data captured every 5 milliseconds.
 We need to aggregate it to 10 sec using MAX as the aggregation function.